What is a Lady Bird Deed in Texas?

 Federal Tax Benefits – Because of the way assets are classified through the usage of a lady bird deed, anything left to a family member is termed an “incomplete gift” for tax purposes.
 This classification comes with two important benefits.

-First, because of their incomplete status, these assets do not have any gift tax associated with them – there’s no need for the beneficiary to file a gift tax return.
 Second, the assets are included in the deceased family member’s estate when they pass.
 Because of this, the property qualifies as adjusted – essentially removing any appreciation that may have occurred while the original owner still retained the asset, which means the new owners will not have to pay as much in income taxes if they decide to sell the property.
-We discuss these issues in more depth with Q&A at our in-person events in Fort Worth and Southlake, and during our virtual estate planning webinars for greater Texas.

 Texas Lady Bird Deed – The Impact on Medicaid